monk-io/docs/_mkdocs/docs/guides/basic-app.md

                 value: 8080
     ```

 And that's pretty much it.
-Just changing those two variables is enough for the Nginx template to generate a config file for itself and behave as a reverse proxy for our purposes.
+Just changing those two variables is enough for the Nginx Kit to generate a config file for itself and behave as a reverse proxy for our purposes.

-We could change any of the Nginx settings here or even enable Let's Encrypt, which is already available in the Nginx template, but let's keep it simple for now.
+We could change any of the Nginx settings here or even enable Let's Encrypt, which is already available in the Nginx Kit, but let's keep it simple for now.

 ## Our app is ready